dyne/tomb/README.md

 Tomb is Copyright (C) 2007-2015 by the Dyne.org Foundation

-Tomb is designed, written and maintained by Denis Roio <jaromil@dyne.org>

 More information on all the developers involved is found in the [AUTHORS](AUTHORS.md) file.